laurathepluralized/multi-agent-data-analysis/README.md

 In particular, it was built with simulation data from the SCRIMMAGE multi-agent simulator (https://github.com/gtri/scrimmage/) in mind.

-## I don't want to use SCRIMMAGE, but I have lots of CSV files.
+## I don't want to use SCRIMMAGE, but I have a CSV file I want to analyze.
 Can I still use this tool?
 Any non-temporal simulation data that can be put into a CSV file can be analyzed with this tool, with minor modifications (specifying column names and types, file locations).